pousse-cafe/pousse-cafe.github.io/documentation.md

 ## Generating DDD documentation

 Pousse-Café Doc generates DDD documentation based on a Pousse-Café project's source code.
-It uses javadoc comments and the actual code to infer higher level documentation understandable by domain experts.
+It uses javadoc comments and the actual code to infer a higher level documentation understandable by domain experts.

 Pousse-Café's [Maven plugin](/pousse-cafe-maven-plugin/plugin-info.html) provides the `generate-doc` goal.
 The goal is automatically executed during `package` phase.